 The sites added were those with measures that provided the Protocol-required coverage of ex ante program savings.
-Except for sites with lighting EMS, the number of sites with particular measures were relatively few.
-Accordingly, these sites were not sampled but taken into the study by censusing.
-The numbers of sites from the 1996 and 1997 programs that were surveyed are shown by type of measure in Table 2-3.
+For measures where the number of sites was relatively small, these sites were not sampled but taken into the study by censusing.
+The numbers of sites with different measures that were selected for the study from the 1996 and 1997 program years are shown by type of measure in Table 2-2.